Battle of Turnham Green: Aftermath

 Charles, once more contrary to Rupert's advice, retreated back up the Thames Valley towards Oxford, losing the possible chance for a flanking movement through loyal Kent.
 He set up his headquarters there for the rest of the war; never again during the civil war would the Royalists come as close to capturing London, and without London they could not win the war.

-Site today
+The site today

 The site of the battle was then open fields, but is now urbanised, forming part of the Chiswick area of London.
 Most of the Turnham Green itself has been lost, though a small park retains the name, and another park (Back Common/Acton Green) preserves some of the open battlefield area.
 Chiswick High Road (A315) still runs on almost the same alignment.
 The Battlefields Trust has erected information boards around the area.

 The Parliamentary forces were deployed in a line running south from the location of the present-day Turnham Green station, to the grounds of Chiswick House, which had been built in c.
 1610 (the current house was built in the 1720s on the same site).
 The slightly shorter Royalist line started just south of today's Chiswick Park station and extended southwards to the modern Great West Road.